AWARDS FOR LOCAL AUTHORITIES

 This award is open to all UK & Ireland County Councils, City Councils, District Councils, Unitaries and London Boroughs; a submission in this category needs to demonstrate progress and improvement across a range of transport policy areas supported by clear results.

-2. Integrated Transport Authority of the Year
+2. City-Region Transport Authority of the Year

+This category is open to metropolitan transport bodies which cover multiple local authority areas, such as combined authorities, passenger transport executives and sub-national transport bodies.
 A submission in this category should demonstrate progress and improvement across a range of passenger transport policy areas supported by measurable outcomes.
 We are looking for evidence that patronage levels are buoyant and satisfaction ratings are improving.

 3. Improvements to Bus Services